orchard-ai/ndex-backend/README.md

 Currently working feature:
 - Authentication with Notion:
     - Insert row into Notion Database
+    - Can return all objects within Notion Database
+## Todos
+- Dynamically query all objects within Notion Database for results with more than 100 objects.
+- Implement OAuth2 login to get the Notion credentials, instead of using .env file.

 # How to run
 1. Have Rust toolchain installed